MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 #.
 Setting the elements of grillage model using :function:`~set_member()` and :function:`~set_material()` functions.

-An example usage of the :class:`~OpsGrillage` is shown as follows:
+An example of using the :class:`~OpsGrillage` to create a grillage model instance is shown as follows:

 .. code-block:: python

     example_bridge = OpsGrillage(bridge_name="SuperT_10m", long_dim=10, width=5, skew=-21,
                          num_long_grid=2, num_trans_grid=17, cantilever_edge=1, mesh_type="Ortho")

-The above example generates an Opensees model instance of a grillage model with the following properties
+The above example generates an Opensees model instance of a grillage model with the following properties:

 #.
 Length = 10 m
 #.
 Width = 5 m